urbit/developers.urbit.org/content/guides/core/hoon-school/A-intro.md

----
-title: Introduction to Hoon
++++
+title = "Introduction to Hoon" weight = 10
+template = "doc.html"
-nodes: 100, 103
+nodes: [100, 103]
-objectives:
-  - "Explain what an Urbit ship is."
-  - "Distinguish a fakeship from a liveship."
-  - "Pronounce ASCII characters per standard Hoon developer practice."
+objectives: ["Explain what an Urbit ship is.", "Distinguish a fakeship from a liveship.", "Pronounce ASCII characters per standard Hoon developer practice."
----
++++

 #   Introduction to Hoon